CVSF inaugurates N1bn coronavirus intervention fund - Vanguard News

-Chairman of the Presidential Committee of the Victims of Terrorism Support Fund, Theophilus Danujma, has inaugurated a six-man/1 billion coronavirus intervention fund.
+Chairman of the Presidential Committee of the Victims of Terrorism Support Fund (CVSF), Theophilus Danujma, has inaugurated a six-man/1 billion coronavirus intervention fund.

-He explained that although many frontline COVID-19 states don’t have Victims of Terrorism or Internally displaced Persons as there are in North-East of Nigeria, which form the focal geographical areas of the VSF Programs, VSF nevertheless will commence its preliminary intervention with bags of rice, beans, vegetable oil, salt, garri, medical supplies, personal protective equipment, and essential hygiene products in 6 states namely: Lagos, Borno, Ogun, Taraba, Yobe, Adamawa and the FCT – Abuja.
+He explained that although many frontline COVID-19 states don’t have Victims of Terrorism or Internally displaced Persons as there are in North-East of Nigeria, which form the focal geographical areas of the Victim of Terrorism Support Fund (VSF) Programs, VSF nevertheless will commence its preliminary intervention with bags of rice, beans, vegetable oil, salt, garri, medical supplies, personal protective equipment, and essential hygiene products in 6 states namely: Lagos, Borno, Ogun, Taraba, Yobe, Adamawa and the FCT – Abuja.

 – VSF not making any cash donations –